 Veterans of the U.S. armed forces are a unique group — one that played an important role in building America into the great nation it is today.
 These brave men and women made incredible sacrifices to protect our country, and we owe them respect and gratitude.

-While many veterans gave their lives to defend our country, others came home only to die decades later from mesothelioma, a cancer caused by asbestos.
+While many servicemen and servicewomen gave their lives to defend our country, others came home only to die decades later from mesothelioma, a cancer caused by exposure to the mineral asbestos.

 Learn about mesothelioma, asbestos exposure in the military, your treatment options and more.Get Your Free Guide Now

-Veterans who developed mesothelioma and other asbestos-related conditions after exposure to asbestos in the military qualify for special financial benefits from the U.S. Department of Veterans Affairs (VA), including disability compensation, special monthly compensation and service-connected death benefits for surviving family members.
+Members of the armed forces who developed mesothelioma and other asbestos-related conditions after exposure to the mineral in the military qualify for special financial benefits from the U.S. Department of Veterans Affairs (VA), including disability compensation, special monthly compensation and service-connected death benefits for surviving family members.

 Asbestos was once highly regarded for its heat resistance and fireproofing capabilities, making it a valuable resource for the U.S. armed forces.
 Nearly all branches of the military used the mineral from the 1900s to the mid-1970s, putting veterans who specialized in many military occupations at risk for mesothelioma.